jordan-yee/dangerscripts-kakoune/README.md

 Clone the repository and all submodules:
 ```
 git clone --recurse-submodules https://github.com/jordan-yee/dangerscripts-kakoune.git

+# If you forget the --recurse-submodules flag, clone the submodules:
+git submodule update --init
 ```

 To load an explicitly defined subset of the included plugins: